LiaPlayground/e-Learning-2019/README.md

                                --{{1}}--
-If you are using the online rendered version of this course at LiaScript website.
-You will, probably have noticed that there is a button in the upper right corner.
+If you are using the online rendered version of this course at LiaScript website, then you will probably have noticed that there is a button in the upper right corner.
 It allows switching between three different display modes.
-It allows to let the user decide for himself, if he or she rather wants to listen to the explanatory text as in a presentation or to read it like a book.
+The user can decide, if he or she rather wants to listen to the explanatory text as in a presentation or to read it like a book.

                                  {{1}}
 1. Presentation (with voice output)